abiyfantaye/DFSR/README.md

 ### Input parameters

-The directory `example/openTerrain` contains an empty domain LES case configured for open terrain condition.
+The directory `example/openTerrain` contains an empty domain LES case configured for open terrain conditions.
 The basic parameters for the DFSR method are defined in `constant/DFSRTurbDict`.
 The method reads the ABL profile from `constant/boundaryData/windProfile/profile` file.
-This file specifies the variation of the mean velocity, turbulence intesities and legth scales over the hieght in the following tabular format:
+This file specifies the variation of the mean velocity, turbulence intensities, and length scales over the height in the following tabular format:

 | z[m]  | Uav[m/s] |  Iu   |   Iv   |   Iw   | Lu [m] | Lv[m]  | Lw[m]  |
 | ----- | -------- | ----- | ------ | ------ | ------ | ------ | ------ |